 Also in 1994, the Alabama Supreme Court created the Alabama Supreme Court Commission on Dispute Resolution.
-This diverse Commission is comprised of 19 members appointed by the Alabama State Bar, Alabama Association for Justice, District Court Judges, Court of Civil Appeals, Governor, Circuit Court Judges, Supreme Court, Attorney General, Lt.
-Governor, Speaker of the House, the Alabama Lawyers and At Large Members
+This diverse Commission is comprised of members appointed by the Alabama State Bar, Alabama Association for Justice, District Court Judges, Alabama Court of Civil Appeals, Governor, Circuit Court Judges, Supreme Court of Alabama, Attorney General, Lt.
+Governor, Speaker of the House, Senate Pro Tem, Alabama Defense Lawyers, the Alabama Lawyers and At Large Members.

-The Commission works to promote mediation in the trial and appellate courts through private and volunteer mediators, to promote peer mediation in the school systems, and to promote community based programs.
-It assists the community and local bar associations in obtaining information on (ADR) processes and programs.
+The Commission works to promote mediation in the trial and appellate courts through private and volunteer mediators, to promote peer mediation in the school systems, and to promote community-based programs and state agency programs.
+It assists the community and local bar associations in obtaining information on ADR processes and programs.
 The Commission develops qualification criteria and standards of conduct for mediators and arbitrators, drafts court rules, and addresses funding for implementation of ADR programs.
-Ethical complaints about mediators are referred to the Commission.
-In addition, mediators may ask the

-Commission, by written request, for opinions on ethical issues.
-Since its inception, the Commission has dispensed over \$230,000 in mini-grants to ADR programs throughout Alabama.
+Ethical complaints about mediators and arbitrators are referred to the Commission.
+In addition, b o t h may ask the Commission, by written request, for opinions on ethical issues.
+Since its inception, the Commission has dispensed \$300,000 in mini-grants to ADR programs throughout Alabama.
 The Commission also supervises the Alabama Center for Dispute Resolution.

-The Alabama Center for Dispute Resolution, established in 1994 by the same Supreme Court order as the Commission, is housed in the State Bar headquarters in Montgomery.
-The Center is a 501(C)(3) non-profit organization which operates as the state office of dispute resolution and the administrative arm of the Commission.
-It provides ADR education and training, publications and programs, maintains mediator and arbitrator rosters, and assists the courts, bar associations, state agencies and public in all areas of ADR.
-The Center keeps statistics on ADR activity in the State of Alabama including workers' compensation mediations, court mediations, state and federal agency mediations and private mediations.
+The Alabama Center for Dispute Resolution, Inc. was established in 1994 by the same Supreme Court order as the Commission.
+The Center is a 501(c)(3) non-profit organization which operates as the state office of dispute resolution and the administrative arm of the Commission.
+Its executive director is the Commission's secretary.
+The Center provides ADR education and training, publications and programs, maintains mediator, arbitrator and private judges rosters, and assists the courts, bar associations, state agencies, businesses, law schools and universities, and the public in all areas of ADR.
+The Center keeps statistics on ADR activity in the State of Alabama, but particularly court and private mediation statistics, arbitration and private judges statistics and statistics for ADR programs administered by the Center.
 A comprehensive Commission and Center website is located at www.alabamaadr.org.

-Handbook on ADR
+FROM THE COMMISSION: Handbook on ADR